enessinanparildi/GenAILabs_Task/Answerd.md

 ### Persistent Usage Tracking

-I added a utility function that updates the usage_count for the rows in the database that are returned_
+I added a utility function that updates the usage_count for the rows in the database that are returned by a similarity query.

+## A Unit Test Suite

+I added some test functions with the help of Claude 4 to validate the upload/ingestion logic and the summary endpoint.
+I could have made the tests more comprehensive, but I didn't have much time.
+The main RAG_app script also implicitly runs tests.

+## Frontend UI

+I implemented a simple Flask app as the frontend with the help of Claude 4.
+While it’s far from perfect, I didn’t have much time to refine it.
+Frontend development isn’t my primary area of expertise, but I’m confident I can quickly get up to speed if needed.